MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-windows-as-a-service.md

 <!--3555940-->
 (*Introduced in version 2103*)

 Starting in version 2103, the **Windows 10 Servicing** dashboard was simplified to make it more relevant.
 Servicing plan and Windows 10 ring information were removed from the dashboard.
-The following charts are displayed:
+The following charts are displayed for the selected **Collection**:

 **Feature Update Versions**: Displays the distribution of Windows 10 major releases.
 This chart as previously called **Windows 10 Usage**.